 Robert Is Here is open 9 a.m. to 6 p.m. daily but closes in September and October.
 It’s about 10 minutes off the U.S. 1 route at the corner of Palm Drive/SW 344th Street and Tower Road.
 Just follow the sign for Everglades National Park.

 What’s near Robert Is Here?

-The Redland rural area near the Everglades is full of interesting places to visit and tasty experiences, including Fruit and Spice Park, Schnebly Redland’s Winery plus strawberry farms and a historic railroad village.
+The Redland rural area near the Everglades is full of interesting places to visit and tasty experiences, including Schnebly Redland’s Winery plus strawberry farms and a historic railroad village.
 This is a guide to the Redland region.

 Knaus Berry Farm, for strawberry milks shakes and Florida’s best cinnamon rolls, in Homestead.